MobilePorting/VsDave-3.0-Early-Android-Port/README.md

 please say hi to him

-Also SMALL LITTLE NOTE BUT IT'S VERY IMPORTANT: Make sure your HaxeFlixel version is 4.11 or higher, you won't be able to compile properly if it isn't.
+Also SMALL LITTLE NOTE BUT IT'S VERY IMPORTANT: Make sure your HaxeFlixel version is 4.11.0, you won't be able to compile properly if it isn't.